 The FDA-approved label for Cimzia lists common side effects including upper respiratory infections, urinary tract infections, and rash.

-Rare but serious side effects listed for Cimzia include severe infections, new or worsening heart failure, lupus-like syndrome, blood cell disorders, severe allergic reactions, demyelinating disease such as multiple sclerosis, and increased risk of developing certain types of cancer such as lymphoma.
+Rare but serious side effects listed for Cimzia include severe infections, new or worsening heart failure, lupus-like syndrome, blood cell disorders, severe allergic reactions, hypersensitivity reactions, demyelinating disease such as multiple sclerosis, and increased risk of developing certain types of cancer such as lymphoma.

 For answers to frequently asked questions about exposure to Cimzia during pregnancy and breastfeeding, visit the experts at MothertoBaby.org.